aomini/path-finding-algorithm-visualization/client/README.md

 ```

 ## Prettier & typescript
-Sometime, prettier & typescript fight with eachother.
+Sometime, prettier & typescript conflicts with eachother.
 So, we want typescript to be in sync with our prettier configs.
 So, we have to add one more plugin.
-(UPDATE REQUIRED WHY)
+(UPDATE REQUIRED HOW THEY CONFLICT)

 **.eslintrc**
 ```